AutoUpdatingBSoD/The-Childrens-Text-Game-for-Immature-Adults/README.md

 # Names-in-Lights
-A FOSS reimagining of the Kindercomp minigame Names in Lights
+A FOSS Parody of the Kindercomp (Commorodore Vic-20) minigame Names in Lights.

+This is a test case for future games to be written in Godot Engine.
+This particular game was designed with GDScript.

+To run, just click and run the executable in the releases tab for your operating system.
+MacOS users may have to install the game as a package.

+This game runs on OpenGL Version 3.0 (as per current Godot Engine limitations).

 Sound Effects Credits: